 Defenses:

-Defense: Defense is a secondary stat that decreases damage from incoming physical attacks.
+Defense: Defense is a calculated stat that decreases damage from incoming physical attacks.
 Defense is equal to your agility score + your fortitude score + armor.
 Certain armors will cap the maximum defense from agility.
 There are ways to increase your defense in combat such as using a (defend) action.

 Mental Defense: Your mental defense is equal to 2+ your wisdom score.
-Spells and effects that attack mental defense must meet or exceed mental defense to have any affect at all.
+Spells and effects that attack mental defense must meet or exceed mental defense to have any effect at all.

 Resistances: It is possible for a player character to acquire resistance.
 Resistances decrease the damage taken by a specific damage type by a flat number equal to the resistance.

 HP: “HP” or “hit points” represent the physical condition of your character.
-Your total maximum hit points without temporary modifiers are equal to the default HP granted by your race + a number of HP from your class + your fortitude score.
-Reducing a creatures fortitude attribute does not reduce their HP until they have rested.
+Your total maximum hit points without temporary modifiers is equal to the default HP granted by your race + a number of HP from your class + your fortitude score.
+Reducing a creature’s fortitude attribute does not reduce their HP until they have rested.

 Speed: Your character’s speed is equal to your base speed from race + your agility score.
 The speed bonus from agility may not exceed 10 .
 Your speed can be reduced by difficult terrain.
 Speed on difficult terrain is halved.
 Some examples of difficult terrain are torso deep water, a floor covered in glue, bramble, or whatever other nasty terrain your GM can throw you in.
 Unless a creature is completely immobilized, the minimum speed for a creature is 1.